Applications for Textiles

 Selvol PVOH improves warp sizing performance with these properties:

-• Improving weavability.
+• Improved weavability.
 The abrasion resistance, elasticity and toughness of yarn sized with PVOH lead to lower warp stop levels.

-• Lowering add-on.
+• Lower add-on.
 Yarns sized with PVOH can run at lower adds-ons because Selvol PVOH and Selvol Ultalux offer adhesion and strength advantages over natural binders.

-• Decreasing shed.
+• Decreased shed.
 PVOH’s excellent abrasion resistance and adhesion to synthetic fibers lead to less shedding on the slasher and in the weave room.

-• Offering excellent size stability.
+• Excellent size stability.
 Selvol PVOH and Selvol Ultalux solutions are thermally stable, and manufacturers can maintain them for longer times at higher temperatures.

 • Super-hydrolyzed grades have higher water resistance, but this can result in desizing problems.
 We generally don’t recommend these grades for warp sizing.